publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1184.md

  __References in Text__

     The International Organizations Immunities Act, referred to in subsec. (b), is [act Dec.
 29, 1945, ch.
-652][/us/act/1945-12-29/ch652], title I, [59 Stat.
+652, title I][/us/act/1945-12-29/ch652/tI], [59 Stat.
 669][/us/stat/59/669], as amended, which is classified principally to subchapter XVIII (§ 288 et seq.) of chapter 7 of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under [section 288 of Title 22][/us/usc/t22/s288] and Tables.

     This chapter, referred to in subsecs. (c)(4)(H), (e), and (j), was in the original, “this Act”, meaning [act June 27, 1952, ch.
 477][/us/act/1952-06-27/ch477], [66 Stat.
 163][/us/stat/66/163], known as the Immigration and Nationality Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1101 of this title][/us/usc/t8/s1101] and Tables.